colossalcap/INF2003-Grp11/walkthrough.md

 **Good news — this now happens automatically!** 🎉

-When you run `docker-compose up`, a special one-shot container called `data-loader` starts up right after the databases are ready.
+When you run `docker compose up`, a special one-shot container called `data-loader` starts up right after the databases are ready.
 It automatically loads all the CSV files and then exits.
 You'll see its progress in the terminal output.

 The project comes with real-world-style data in CSV files (spreadsheet-like files) inside the `data/` folder: